-Actuarial cost method Wage inflation rate Investment rate of return: MIP and Basic plans (non-hybrid Entry age, normal 3.5% Pension Plus plan (hybrid) 7.0% OPEB plans 7.5% Projected salary increases 3.5% - 12.3%, including wage inflation at 3.5% Cost of living adjustments 3% annual non-compounded for MIP members Healthcare cost trend rate 7.5% Year 1 graded to 3.5% Year 12 Mortality RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2025 using projection scale BB.
-This assumption was first used for the September 30, 2014 valuation of the System.
-For retirees, 100% of the table rates were used.
-For active members, 80% of the table rates were used for males and 70% of the table rates were used for females.
-Other OPEB assumptions: Opt out assumptions 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan Survivor coverage 80% of male retirees and 67% of female retirees are assumed to have coverages continuing after the retiree's death Coverage election at retiremen t 75% of male and 60% of female future retirees are assumed to elect coverage for 1 or more dependents.
+Actuarial cost method Wage inflation rate Entry age, normal 2.75% Investment rate of return: MIP and Basic plans (non-hybrid) 7.05% Pension Plus plan (hybrid) 7.00% Pension Plus 2 plan (hybrid) 6.00% OPEB plans 7.15% Projected salary increases 2.75% - 11.55%, including wage inflation at 2.75% Cost of living adjustments 3% annual non-compounded for MIP members Healthcare cost trend rate 7.5% Year 1 graded to 3.0% Year 12 Mortality RP-2014 Male and Female Healthy Annuitant Mortality Tables, adjusted for mortality improvements using projection scale MP-2017 from 2006.
+For retirees, the tables were scaled by 82% for males and 78% for females.
+For active members, 100% of the table rates were used for both males and females Other OPEB assumptions: Opt out assumptions 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt-out of the retiree health plan Survivor coverage 80% of male retirees and 67% of female retirees are assumed to have coverages continuing after the retiree's death Coverage election at retirement 75% of male and 60% of female future retirees are assumed to elect coverage for 1 or more dependents

-Assumption changes as a result of an experience study for the period 2007 through 2012 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2014 valuation.
-The total pension liability as of September 30, 2017, is based on the results of an actuarial valuation date of September 30, 2016, and rolled forward using generally accepted actuarial procedures, including the experience study.
-The recognition period for pension liabilities is 4.5188 years which is the average of the expected remaining service lives of all employees.
-The recognition period for OPEB liabilities is 5.4744 years which is the average of the expected remaining service lives of the expected remaining service lives of the expected remaining service lives of all employees.
+Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2017 valuation.
+The total pension liability as of September 30, 2018, is based on the results of an actuarial valuation date of September 30, 2017, and rolled forward using generally accepted actuarial procedures, including the experience study.
+The recognition period for pension liabilities is 4.5304 years which is the average of the expected remaining service lives of all employees.
+The recognition period for OPEB liabilities is 5.6018 years which is the average of the expected remaining service lives of the expected remaining service lives of the expected remaining service lives of all employees.
 The recognition period for assets is 5 years.

-Long-Term Expected Return on Plan Assets
+Long-Term Expected Return on Pension Plan Assets